 I grew up in a household in perennially corrupt Chicago, where all politicians were considered guilty until proven innocent.
 This seems to me even now a sensible standard, and well beyond the city limits of Chicago.

 The one exception to this standard chez Epstein was during World War II, when my father was a strong supporter of Franklin Delano Roosevelt.
 Even here, though, he was less for Roosevelt than against the American isolationism, which he detested, of Roosevelt’s opposition.
 Eager for the United States to join the war against the Nazis, not least to help stop the mass murder then in progress …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content on the site including the digital magazine and archives, no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?